The Future of Diversity and Inclusion

 Component 1 – Executive Workshop

 The Exec Workshop was about mindset.
-Sure, it had the usual ‘this is the law and the rules’ and a touch on best practice, but it also challenged the team to understand the societal shift around diversity and inclusion, the actual scores for how we’re doing across the plethora of diversity agendas, and it took the discussion to ‘how do you lead and role model diversity and inclusion’ – with genuine honesty and a care to constantly improve.
+Sure, it had the usual ‘this is the law and the rules’ and a touch on best practice, but it also challenged the team to understand the societal shift around diversity and inclusion, the actual scores for how we’re doing across the plethora of diversity agendas, and it took the discussion to ‘how do you lead and role model diversity and inclusion’ – with genuine honesty and care to constantly improve.

 Component 2 – Virtual Reality